LASER: Learning Active Sensing for Continuum Field Reconstruction

 \paragraph{Setups.} We evaluate our method on the Navier-Stokes and Shallow-Water benchmarks under a temporal extrapolation setting.
 Each trajectory is divided into two equal-length segments: the first half, denoted as \textit{In-t}, and the second half, denoted as \textit{Out-t}.
 The model is trained exclusively on the \textit{In-t} segment, using a budget of $256$ randomly sampled sensor locations.
 At test time, the model autoregressively rolls out the learned dynamics starting from $t=0$ over the entire \textit{Out-t} horizon.
 Performance within the \textit{In-t} interval reflects the model’s forecasting accuracy under the training regime, while performance on \textit{Out-t} measures its ability to extrapolate beyond the training horizon.
 To further stress-test the framework's robustness, we evaluate prediction performance under varying sensing budgets ($N \in \{256, 128, 64\}$).
 This assesses the generalization ability when subjected to reduced sensing coverage and unseen sensor layouts.

 \paragraph{Dynamics rollout performance.} We train the latent world model, LASER($\phi$), with randomly sampled sensor locations over the spatial domain at every training step.
 At test time, we randomly sample an initial sensor configuration at $t=0$ and use the same placement.
-Given the resulting partial observation $\boldsymbol{o}_{t=0}$, we encode it into the latent space, perform latent rollouts using the learned dynamics model.
+Given the resulting $\boldsymbol{o}_{t=0}$, we encode it into the latent space and perform autoregressive latent rollouts using the learned dynamics model $p_\phi^{\mathrm{dyn}}$ without receiving any further observations.
+We evaluate the rollout error by comparing the predicted fields against the ground-truth fields: $\mathrm{MSE}_{\mathrm{rollout}}=\frac{1}{T}\sum_{t=1}^{T}\frac{1}{|\mathcal{D}|}\sum_{\boldsymbol{x}\in\mathcal{D}}\left\|\hat{\boldsymbol{u}}_t(\boldsymbol{x})-\boldsymbol{u}_t(\boldsymbol{x})\right\|_2^2$.
 As shown in \textbf{Table~\ref{tab:rollout_experiments}}, LASER($\phi$) consistently outperforms AROMA across all datasets and sensing budgets, with more pronounced gains under more sparsity. \textbf{Figure~\ref{fig:rollout_visualization}} presents rollout predictions based solely on the initial sparse observations on $64$ sensing locations.
 LASER($\phi$) yields lower prediction errors.
 We provide more results in Appendix~\ref{sec: appendix_rollout_visualization}.